ddsky/chatbot/README.md

 ## Demo

-Take a look at the JavaScript Chat Bot using the Duck Duck Go Engine: [Demo](http://rawgit.com/ddsky/chatbot/master/demo/demo.html)
+Take a look at the JavaScript Chat Bot using the Duck Duck Go Engine: [DDG Demo](http://rawgit.com/ddsky/chatbot/master/demo/demo-ddg.html)

+This Bot is more advanced using the WebKnox Engine (API key needed): [WebKnox Demo](http://rawgit.com/ddsky/chatbot/master/demo/demo-webknox.html)

 Here a quick demonstration of the chatbot using the spoonacular conversation engine:
 ![spoonacular chatbot](img/spoonacular-chatbot.gif)